Richmond.gov.uk

 Heathrow expansion - Airports Commission

-The Airports Commission examines the need for additional UK airport capacity and recommends to government how this can be met in the short, medium and long term.
+The Airports Commission examined the need for additional UK airport capacity and recommended to government how this could be met in the short, medium and long term.
+The Commission concluded with a final report published in 2015.

 Airports Commission report